al-broco/bare-bones-digest/README.md

 - Make a request to the server.
 - Check the response, if the status code is 401 examine the headers.
-For each `WWW-Authenticate header` (there can be more than one), pass the value to `DigestChallenge.parse()`.
-If it returns non-`null`, the header contains a HTTP Digest challenge.
+The `WWW-Authenticate` header, if present, contains one or more challenges.
+If the header contains a single challenge you can pass it to `DigestChallenge.parse()` which will return non-`null` if the challenge is a valid HTTP digest challenge.
+If the header contains multiple challenges you need to do some work here to extract the digest challenge before passing it to `DigestChallenge.parse()`.
 - Generate a response using `DigestChallengeResponse.responseTo`.
 Add the credentials (by calling `username` and `password`) and fill in details about the request (`uri` and `requestMethod`).